codemask-labs/node-config/README.md

 # Node Config

 A utility library designed to simplify configuration management in TypeScript and Node.js applications.
-This library includes powerful decorators, validation features, and the `getConfig` function to effortlessly integrate and validate application configurations.
+This library includes powerful decorators, validation features, and utils to effortlessly integrate and validate application configurations.

 ## Features